 A great Greek monastery with nuns in the area is the Holy Monastery of Saint Ephraim.
 One of the oldest in Athens, founded in the 10th c, is a Byzantine construction.
 Read here more about Byzantine churches in Athens.

+It is one of the biggest pilgrimage monasteries in Greece as it also contains the remains of Saint Ephraim.
 The Monastery is located in Nea Makri, on the hill of Amomon.
 They open daily between 7 am – noon and 4 pm – 6 pm.

-Where to Stay in Marathon Greece
+Accommodation Options in Marathon Greece

-How to get to Marathon
+How to Get to Marathon

 Marathon Greece is about 42 km from Athens Center.
 You can get there by KTEL bus in about 1′.35 minutes.
 However, the best and easiest option is to rent a car or take a guided tour with the expertise of local guides.